 Accessing community behavioral health care that is a "good fit" for your student/family is dependent on a number of factors including, but not limited to, types of insurance accepted by the provider, availability, location, cultural fit and language.
 If at any point you would like support navigating the community system, district Mental Health Care Coordinators are available to help.
-For more information, see the Care Coordinator tab under Behavioral Health and Wellness.
+For more information, see the Mental Health Care Coordination tab on the left.

 Behavioral Health Crisis Resources

 If you or someone else is in immediate danger of harming oneself or someone else- call 911.

 The 988 Suicide and Crisis Lifeline connects callers to trained crisis counselors in their area who can offer support and resources.
 If you or a loved one are struggling with thoughts of suicide or another mental health crisis, please give them a call.